 Temperament requirements of student nurse:

-- The student nurse must maintain a professional demeanor and remain visibly calm under a variety of emergency situations.
+- The student nurse must maintain a professional demeanor and remain visibly calm in a variety of emergency situations.
 Emotional stability is required when performing under stress.

 - The student nurse must work closely with others and interact with clients in a caring, professional manner to provide emotional support and education.